Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 >scalapack-2.2.2: in SLmake.inc, CDEFS= -DAdd_  FC= mpifort  CC= mpicc ...

-Water is executed with the files iceA841.fdf, iceA841.coor, H.psf and O.psf by:
+Water molecules are executed with the files iceA841.fdf, iceA841.coor, H.psf and O.psf by:
 >#!/bin/bash; mpiexec -n 4 ~/siesta-4.1-b4gccAM1/Obj1/siesta <iceA841.fdf >iceA841.out &; exit 0

 On NEC's supercomputer, you will do 'make' where the file 'arch.make' is: